 The common name for each metabolite is given.
 Arrows indicate compounds more abundant (↑) and less abundant (↓) in the IR condition.

 Since overrepresentation analysis can bury information concerning pathways that it deems to not be significantly altered, an extended network analysis of the significantly altered proteins was performed to uncover alterations in biological pathways that may have been lost in this analysis.
 The results revealed the human complement system and the complement and coagulation cascades pathways to possess the highest out-degree values: the first of these pathways having a value of 5 and the second a value of 4.
-Both of these pathways involved CFH and F10, with the 3 remaining proteins involved in the human complement system being C4A, APOA1 and VTN and the 2 remaining proteins in the complement and coagulation cascades pathway being SERPIND1 and C1QB.
+Both pathways involved CFH and F10, with the 3 remaining proteins involved in the human complement system being C4A, APOA1 and VTN and the 2 remaining proteins in the complement and coagulation cascades pathway being SERPIND1 and C1QB.
 All of these proteins were more abundant in the IR condition compared to the IS condition (logFC > 0), except for C4A and APOA1 wich were less abundant in the IR condition (logFC < 0) (Appendix 6).

 Identification of associated microbes and metabolites